assarbad/arrived/README.rst

 License
 -------
-Parts written by me as a private person are in the PUBLIC DOMAIN (CC0), whereas the utility class from FRISK Software International can be used under the terms of the BSD license.
+Parts written by me as a private person are in the PUBLIC DOMAIN/CC0, whereas the utility class from FRISK Software International can be used under the terms of the BSD license.
 See the license terms at the top of the ``common/SimpleBuffer.h`` file.